foss4g-perth-org/foss4g-perth-org.github.io/program.md

 * regional keynote speakers streamed to hubs across Oceania
 * a local keynote speaker
 * 15 minute presentations
-* 5 minute lightening talks
+* 5 minute lightning talks

 Of course, there will be ample time to enjoy refreshments and mingle with fellow geo-minded people throughout the day.